-AJA Control Panel, Video Setup Tab
+AJA Control Panel, Video Setup Screen

-Setup Tab Screen Settings
+Setup Screen Settings

-- Analog Black Level-choices available for Black Level are the two Composite analog formats.
-Choices presented are for US or Japan: - 7.5 IRE (NTSC US) 0 IRE (NTSC Japan) - QuickTime Video Output Filter-The QuickTime Video Output Display Filter is designed to help manage the comprehensive list of video outputs that may be available to applications, particularly Final Cut Pro 7's A/V Devices tab.
+Analog Black Level-choices available for Black Level are the two Composite analog formats.
+Choices presented are for US or Japan:

+7.5 IRE (NTSC US) 0 IRE (NTSC Japan)

+QuickTime Video Output Filter-The QuickTime Video Output Display Filter is designed to help manage the comprehensive list of video outputs that may be available to video editing applications.

 By selecting the checkbox next to specified parameters, the video outputs related to these specified parameters are enabled as possible video outputs for applications.
-For example, if the checkbox next to 25/50 is unchecked, 50Hz video outputs are deselected and would not be available to the user in the A/V Devices tab of Final Cut Pro 7.
-To avoid confusion when working in a particular editorial environment, users might elect to leave 50Hz unchecked if they work solely in a 60Hz editorial environment.
-The same might be true for users who do not intend to work with true progressive 1080 material.
+For example, if the checkbox next to 25/50 is unchecked, 50Hz video outputs are deselected and would not be available to the user.
+To avoid confusion when working in a particular editorial environment, you might choose to leave 50Hz unchecked if working solely in a 60Hz editorial environment.
+The same might be true if you do not intend to work with true progressive 1080 material.